 6) The classes you teach will appear in a drop down box.
 Select the CRN for which you want to process grades, and then click "Submit."

 7) Follow the steps outlined on this form to submit your file.

 - Indicate file type (comma separated values or tab delimited values)

 - Identify course identifiers common to all student grade entries, if not included in each entry.

-- Indicate the position of data elements in a student grade entry (subject code, course number, section number, CRN, student ID number, student name, grade)
+- Indicate the position of data elements in a student grade entry (subject code, course number, section number, CRN, student ID number (the 9-digit SIS number), student name, grade)

 8) Click on "Process File."
 This "submits" your grades to Banner.

 9) Review of Final Grade Upload Process - This screen indicates the results of your file submission.
 If an entry failed to complete successfully, a descriptive error message will be displayed.
 To immediately enter or correct grades (or to review your work), return to the Faculty and Advisors menu and choose the "Final Grades - Keyed Entry" option.
 Be sure to "submit" your corrections.
 (You may also make corrections by resubmitting your file, through Final Grades - File Upload process.
 If so, be sure to check results of this submission).